The Public Relations Trends, They are a Changin’

 One in five adults receives their news from social media, with four in 10 Americans citing Facebook as their main social media news source.
 While you can continue to share your message only in print and digital, you have an eager audience waiting on Facebook, Twitter, Instagram, TikTok, Pinterest and/or LinkedIn.

 As channels develop, stay updated on where your audience is getting their information to best deliver your news.
+This might mean connecting with PR wire services like Cision, PRWeb and Newswire.
 When it comes to positioning and distributing messages, cast your line where the waters are populated and use the right bait.

 That’s it.
 Four important public relations trends for 2020.
 Be authentic; be accurate; be specific; and be discoverable.
 Without all four, your team may struggle to make a mark.